a327ex/emoji-merge/README.md

 end
 ```

 Most of the game's behavior will be in [`arena:update`](https://github.com/a327ex/emoji-merge/blob/main/main.lua#L518) instead, but the update function here is used for any objects that are not destroyed between levels.
-The game only has one level (the arena), but all gameplay objects are created on `arena:enter` and deleted on `arena:end_round` or `arena:exit`, except for objects that were initialized in the init function and that are being updated here.
+The game only has one level (the arena), and all gameplay objects are created on `arena:enter` and deleted on `arena:end_round` or `arena:exit`, except for ones that were initialized in the init function and that are being updated here.

 The first thing this does is draw backgrounds and stars + clouds: